 • Opportunity to co-locate with the existing sugar mill and build on the existing infrastructure supporting the sugar refinery and co-generation facilities.

-• Mackay Sugar Limited owns a large proportion of land within the SDA, providing opportunities for master planning and development.
+• Mackay Sugar Limited owns 53 ha of land in the Racecourse Mill area of the SDA, providing opportunities for master planning and development.

 • Direct access to the Peak Downs Highway and adjacent to the Mackay Ring Road.